 Maca root is an ancient cultivated Peruvian edible, fleshy taproot known for its food and medicinal values.
-The root, also nicknamed as Peruvian ginseng, recognized as a natural adaptogen and energy booster, implicated to stimulate body metabolic functions and to improve overall wellness and health.
+The root, also nicknamed as Peruvian ginseng, is recognized as a natural adaptogen and energy booster, implicated to stimulate body metabolic functions and to improve overall wellness and health.

 Scientific name: Lepidium meyenii Walp.
 Some of the vernacular names of this root are pepper weed, maka, mace, maino, ayak chichira, ayuk willku, etc.

 |Maroon and yellow maca roots.
-Photo courtesy: inyucho.|
+Photo: inyucho.|

 Maca root is moderate in calorific value.
-It is the only Brassica family taproots that is rich in starch; hence, fresh maca carries slightly more calories than other taproots like turnips and radishes.
+It is the only Brassica family taproots that are rich in starch; hence, fresh maca carries slightly more calories than other taproots like turnips and radishes.
 On the other hand, 100 grams of dry maca powder holds about 325 calories; equivalent to that of some cereal grains like rice and wheat.

-Apart from the major constituents, maca root and other plant parts endowed with health benefiting anthocyanin pigments, alkaloids, tannins, etc.
+Apart from the major constituents, maca root and other plant parts endowed with health-benefiting anthocyanin pigments, alkaloids, tannins, etc.

 Commercial maca products have gained popularity as dietary supplements for aphrodisiac purposes and for increasing fertility and stamina.
 However, scientific evidence on its effectiveness is limited.

-|Principle||Nutrient Value||Percentage of RDA|
+|Principle||Nutrient Value||Percent of RDA|